johsteffens/tbman/README.md

-For those interested in elementary memory management but not keen on digesting the whole of project beth, we offer herewith a simplified and better documented spin-off.
+For those interested in elementary memory management but not keen on digesting the whole of project beth,
+I offer herewith a simplified and better documented spin-off.

 The beth-memory-manager provides additionally: